-Steps differ for these three types of aides.
+Steps differ for these two types of aides.

 QMA shall be recertified by the ISDH every year.
 To be recertified, a QMA must obtain a minimum of six hours per calendar year of in-service education in the area of medication administration.